 The inspiration behind this recipe:

 A personal chef client of mine who was getting ready to move gave me a jar of pickled red tomatoes from Eastern Europe last year that someone had given her.
 She’s allergic to tomatoes and I love anything tomatoes so of course, I accepted!
 I was excited to try them because along with loving anything tomato, I love anything pickled!
 I also had never heard of pickled ripe red tomatoes.
 Pickled green tomatoes–sure–but never pickled ripe tomatoes.

 One bite and I was obsessed and had to make!

 In researching how to make pickled tomatoes, I was inspired by this recipe for Russian Grandma’s Pickled Tomatoes at Happy Kitchen Rocks.
 Pickling ripe tomatoes is somewhat of an old-world thing to do which fascinated me even more.

 What are pickled tomatoes like?

-I canned these in a water bath so these pickled tomatoes are soft like a cooked tomato, but they’re infused with a salty, vinegary brine and the flavors of dill, onion, garlic and the kick of cayenne pepper.
+I canned these in a water bath so these pickled tomatoes are on the softer side like a cooked tomato, but they’re infused with a salty, vinegary brine and the flavors of dill, onion, garlic and the kick of cayenne pepper.